Need help with your Discussion

 • Where did the healthcare organizations fail?
 Is there an ethical failure in such actions?

-• Do you believe plaintiffs have a right to pursue a claim against any of these healthcare organizations, and what would the charges be if they have this right?
+• Do you believe plaintiffs have a right to pursue a claim against any of these healthcare organizations, and what would the charges be if they had this right?

-In some cases, there is a suggestion or train of thought that claims a preference of getting back to patient safety versus addressing criminal actions.
+Sometimes, a suggestion or train of thought claims a preference for returning to patient safety versus addressing criminal actions.
 Is there a legal or moral defense for this thinking?

 Jason D. Friedman, Esq. talks about Quaid Twins Overdose (4:42)